craftcms/docs/docs/commerce/5.x/system/emails.md

 The “To” address or addresses for this email.

-If “Send to the customer” is selected, the email will only be sent to the order’s customer in the language (locale) that customer used placing the order.
+If “Send to the customer” is selected, the email will be sent to the order’s customer in the language (locale) that customer used placing the order.
 This affects the use of the `|t` filter in other email fields that support Twig.

-If “Send to custom recipient” is selected, an email address can be entered.
-The language of this email will be in the language of whatever user triggers the status change.
+If “Send to custom recipient” is selected, a comma-separated list of email addresses can be entered.

-Like the [Email Subject](#email-subject), this field takes plain text as well as Twig values.
+Like the [Email Subject](#email-subject), this field is an [object template](/5.x/system/object-templates.md).
 Two special variables are available:

-- `order` is a populated [Order object](commerce4:craft\commerce\elements\Order).
+- `order` — the [Order object](commerce4:craft\commerce\elements\Order) that triggered the email;
-- `orderHistory` is a populated [OrderHistory object](commerce4:craft\commerce\models\OrderHistory).
+- `orderHistory` — the [OrderHistory object](commerce4:craft\commerce\models\OrderHistory) created as the order changed status, or `null` if the email was triggered manually;

 `order` is the cart or order relevant to the notification.
-The “Recipient” we enter, for example, might be:
+To replicate the “Send to the customer” behavior, you might provide this:

 ```twig
 {{ order.email }}
 ```

-This would send the email to the customer that created this order.
+You may use a custom field in the [order field layout](../development/carts.md#custom-fields) that contains an email address, if the customer can designate

 ### Reply-To Address